Barbary slave trade: Denmark–Norway

 Denmark–Norway was attacked by the Barbary corsairs both on sea and by slave raids.

-The Faroe Islands, which belonged to Denmark, were subjected to repeated slave raids by the Barbary corsairs in the 16th and 18th centuries.
+The Faroe Islands, which belonged to Norway at the time, were subjected to repeated slave raids by the Barbary corsairs in the 16th and 18th centuries.
 In 1607, the Faroe Islands were raided by the Barbary corsairs who abducted many people to slavery.

 The most famous slave raid on the Faroe Islands was the slave raid of Suðuroy in the summer of 1629, in which thirty people were abducted to slavery, from which they never returned.

 The Danish–Algerian War from 1769 to 1772 between Denmark–Norway and the Deylik of Algiers took place partially because of the Barbary piracy against Danish-Norwegian ships, whose crews were sold into slavery.

 Among the Danish victims of the Barbary slave trade was Hark Olufs.

 France

 The Franco-Ottoman alliance, which lasted between 1536 and 1798, placed France in a different position than other European nations in the context.
 The Franco-Ottoman alliance formally protected France more than other nations from attacks of the corsairs, who formally were Ottoman subjects.
 In contrast to other European nations France could complain over the corsairs to the Ottoman sultan, who would be obligated to take action because of the Franco-Ottoman alliance.
 The Ottoman sultan did not support Ottoman attacks on French ships or raids of French coasts, and in contrast to the attacks on many other nations, the attacks on French ships and coasts were formally considered illegal also by the Ottomans.

 In practice however the corsair states of North Africa were Ottoman in name only and did not necessarily respect the obligations of the Ottoman sultan, who had weak control over the provinces, and France was subjected to their attacks despite the Franco-Ottoman alliance.

 During the 1550s, the French provinces of Provence and Languedoc were devastated by slave razzias by the corsairs, which resulted in French complaints to the Ottoman sultan, and the city of Marseille petitioned regent Catherine de' Medici as well as taking separate measures to liberate enslaved natives and protect their commerce vessels, and reported to have lost twelve galleons aside from a large number of smaller boats.
+In 1555, Turgut Reis sailed to Corsica and ransacked Bastia, taking 6,000 prisoners.

 Sultan Suleiman I ordered the corsairs to leave French vessels alone in 1565, out of respect for the alliance.
 However, such orders from the Ottoman sultans only placed a slight inhibition on the corsairs in regard to France, rather than to protect them fully.
 There were several slave raids toward France, such as for example in Northern France close to Calais in 1620.

 Among the French victims of the Barbary slave trade was Antoine Quartier.